-- European Medicine Agency's (EMA) activities in the field of orphan medicinal products and therapies for rare diseases, EMA Committee for Orphan Medicinal Products' activities, EMA Committee on Human Medicinal Products' activities, European legislation and activities in the field of clinical trials, European legislation and activities in the field of advanced therapies, European legislation and activities in the field of medicinal products for paediatric use, other EMA activities and initiatives relevant to rare diseases and orphan medicinal products, EU-USA collaboration in the field of orphan medicinal products and other EC activities and initiatives in the field of orphan medicinal products. - The sub-section concerning other European rare disease activities provides information on transversal rare disease activities and initiatives at EU level and includes information on the High Level Pharmaceutical Forum, actions undertaken in the scope of recent European Union presidencies, the E-Rare ERA-Net for rare diseases and outcomes of European and International rare disease congresses and conferences in 2011.
+• European Medicine Agency's (EMA) activities in the field of orphan medicinal products and therapies for rare diseases, EMA Committee for Orphan Medicinal Products' activities, EMA Committee on

+Human Medicinal Products' activities, European legislation and activities in the field of clinical trials, European legislation and activities in the field of advanced therapies, European legislation and activities in the field of medicinal products for paediatric use, other EMA activities and initiatives relevant to rare diseases and orphan medicinal products, EU-USA collaboration in the field of orphan medicinal products and other EC activities and initiatives in the field of orphan medicinal products.

+• The sub-section concerning other European rare disease activities provides information on transversal rare disease activities and initiatives at EU level and includes information on the High Level Pharmaceutical Forum, actions undertaken in the scope of recent European Union presidencies, the E-Rare ERA-Net for rare diseases and outcomes of European and International rare disease congresses and conferences in 2012.

-Part V concerns the rare disease activities in the field of rare diseases in each of the 27 Member States plus Norway and Switzerland as EFTA countries, Croatia and Turkey as candidates for EU membership, and Israel: Iceland has chosen to not contribute a country report this year.
+Part V concerns the rare disease activities in the field of rare diseases in each of the 27 Member States plus Iceland, Norway and Switzerland in addition to Croatia and Turkey as candidates for EU membership, as well as Israel.
 These sections are organised in alphabetical order by country.